Oscar Scherer State Park: Flora

 The habitats that are part of the park are pine flatwoods, scrubby flatwoods and the hardwood hammock surrounding South Creek.
-A variety of other plants exist within the park, like blueberry, persimmon, wild grape, cabbage palm, coontie, wax myrtle, prickly pear cacti, blackroot, beautyberry, mangrove trees and giant leather ferns (Acrostichum danaeifolium).
+A variety of other plants exist within the park, like live oak, saw palmetto, blueberry, persimmon, wild grape, cabbage palm, coontie, wax myrtle, prickly pear cacti, blackroot, beautyberry, mangrove trees and giant leather ferns (Acrostichum danaeifolium).

 Fauna

 Land and aquatic inhabitants include bobcats, rabbits, foxes, North American river otters, American alligators, eastern indigo snakes (Drymarchon couperi), gopher tortoises and gopher frogs.

 The park is one of the few places in the state where there are enough scrubby flatwoods for the Florida scrub jay to maintain a healthy population.
 Other birds that can be seen in the park are bald eagles, ospreys, warblers, woodpeckers, egrets, and the great blue and little blue heron.

 The 3 acre freshwater Lake Osprey has bream, bluegill, largemouth bass and channel catfish, among others.
 South Creek is brackish, so it can contain saltwater fish.

 Various butterflies can be seen in the park including the zebra swallowtail whose caterpillars feed on pawpaw (Asimina).